-Your water source is provided by six municipal wells sunk about 176 (average) feet into an underground source of water called the Castle Hayne Aquifer.
-Aquifers are pockets of porous sediment, such as sand, that are surrounded by impermeable material, allowing water to be contained and tapped into from above.
-The wells at Kure Beach are located at N, I, and Seventh Avenues, Settlers Lane, Assembly Avenue and at Ocean Dunes (South Fort Fisher).
-Two 300,000 gallon elevated water tanks provide storage for the Town.
+The water that is used by this system is ground water with wells located at I Avenue, Seventh Avenue, Settlers Lane, Ocean Dunes, and reserve wells at N Avenue and Assembly Avenue.
+The wells are sunk about 176 (average) feet into an underground source of water called the Castle Hayne Aquifer.
+Aquifers are pockets of porous sediment, such as sand that are surrounded by impermeable material, allowing water to be contained and tapped into from above.
+Two 300,000 gallon elevated water tanks provide storage for the town.